-Principles of Influence Part 5: Consistency — Our Tendency to Double Down on Decisions
+Principles of Influence Part 5: Consistency — Doubling Down on Decisions

 Note: This is the fifth in a series of six blog posts being featured based on principles found in Dr. Robert Cialdini’s seminal psychology book entitled Influence: The Psychology of Persuasion.
 It is essential reading for any marketer.
 Previous blog posts in this series can be located by clicking on the author’s name.